Enviro & Petroleum Engineer

 how long will it take for the O&G industry too fully recover from the current situation?

-Asked by jake over 5 years ago
+Asked by jake almost 6 years ago

 I'm not an economist, but based on previous cycles I have lived through, I would guess 3 to 5 years for just a partial recovery.
 It depends a LOT on: 1) If/when we get an effective vaccine for corona virus that provides life long protection.
 2).
 How long it takes to immunize a substantial portion of the planet.
 3) When the virus mutates and re-emerges as a different form (hopefully that won't happen in our lifetime but it is bound to happen at some point - study the 1918 Spanish Flu epidemic.
 The other factor to throw in the mix is the geopolitical instability in the midEast and Russia.
 The price collapse was all about Russia trying to respond the booming US oil shale situation.
 So long as Putin is in power in Russia, we are going to be under severe price pressure.